-The humerus is a long bone and comprises of three components: upper end, lower end, and shaft.
+The humerus is a long bone (Based on the types of bones).
+It is composed of three components: upper end, a lower end, and a shaft.

-The upper end provides the following 5 features:
+The upper end of humerus provides the following 5 features:

-The lower end provides the following 7 features:
+The lower end of the humerus provides the following 7 features:

 - Capitulum, a lateral rounded convex projection.